dylanplecki/contextlock/README.md

 These distributed locks can come in several localities and may have configurable scopes, meaning that locks can be acquired and released across specific subsets of computers with varying performance implications.

-Typically, distributed locks tend to be far slower than local locks.
+Typically, distributed locks tend to be far slower than local locks due to network latency.

-**Available Local Locks:**
+**Available Distributed Locks:**

 - [`GCSLock`](https://pkg.go.dev/github.com/dylanplecki/contextlock/locks/distributed/gcslock#GCSLock) - A globally-distributed, fault-tolerant lock using Google Cloud Storage.